-TU Delft has a pilot with BioRender institutional access which runs until the end of 2022.
-If you’re interested to sign up please contact email@example.com.
+TU Delft has a pilot with BioRender institutional access which runs until September 2023.
+If you’re interested to sign up please contact firstname.lastname@example.org.

 - Draw more attention to your research

 - Communicate your research more effectively (models, experimental methods or biochemical pathways)

 - Create figures faster as you do not have to draw from scratch